 - Spend the evening at Norkhil Boutique Hotel & Spa in Thimphu, a recently-opened hotel whose decor takes inspiration from Bhutanese textiles.

 Today we’ll arrive at Paro International Airport and enjoy an excursion to the National Museum of Bhutan before making our way to Thimphu, the capital city of Bhutan (about a 1 hour drive.)
 Once in town, we’ll take time to immerse in Bhutanese culture by having an astrology reading with a Lama who will help us understand how Bhutan’s traditional Bonism beliefs led to its unique approach to astrology.
-After the reading, we’ll do some shopping for a kira (traditional Bhutanese dress for women), which will be worn the day of the Paro Tsechu.
+After the reading, we’ll do some (optional) shopping for a kira (traditional Bhutanese dress for women), which will be worn the day of the Paro Tsechu.
 We’ll conclude the day with dinner and a conversation with Dasho Tshering Dorji, a notable nation builder of Bhutan and expert on the country’s policy of Gross National Happiness.